-This classroom is used exclusively for instruction.
+This classroom is used primarily for instruction and distance education/teleconferencing.
 Priority scheduling is reserved for CRN-based courses.
 These classrooms are not available for use outside the normal service hours of Media Services.

 First time usersof this room are strongly encouraged to schedule a training session with Media Services.
 There is a wide array of technology available in these classrooms, and you are encouraged to work with Media Services and the Teaching Effectiveness Program to make the best use of the space.